“We must not confuse dissent with disloyalty. When the loyal opposition dies, I think the soul of America dies with it.”- Edward Murrow

 A place marked with healthy loyalty is charitable toward those with different ideas.

 They welcome dissenting views.
-In churches where one leaves due to a disagreement, a church that exhibits healthy loyalty will bless those who leave and not malign them.
+In an institution where one leaves due to a disagreement, the institution that exhibits healthy loyalty will bless those who leave and not malign them.
 There is mourning over lost community.
 It isn’t celebrated.
 The bus doesn’t run over folks who raise concerns.

 Healthy loyalty grows in places that exhibit humility.